ibm-cloud-docs/discovery/custom-config.md

 - **JSON** files are converted using the `json` options.

+If your collection was created using [Smart Document Understanding](/docs/services/discovery/sdu.html), the PDF and Word conversion settings listed will not be used, so changing these conversion settings will be ignored.
+{: note}

 These options are described in the following sections.
 After conversion has completed, [enrichment](#enrichment) and [normalization](#normalization) are performed before the content is stored.

 ### PDF
 {: #pdf}

+If your collection was created using [Smart Document Understanding](/docs/services/discovery/sdu.html), the PDF and Word conversion settings listed will not be used, so changing these conversion settings will be ignored.
+{: note}

 The `pdf` conversion object defines how PDF documents should be converted into HTML and has the following structure: